-It can be observed in the ease with which all types of learners irrespective of physical disabilities, colour of skin and general physical appearance are accepted.

-- o It can be observed in the equal treatment given to learners who are differently abled. - o It can be observed in the conversation between learners and between learners and teachers in the tone of the speech, the words used, the manner of addressing and the non-verbal behaviour accompanying in these conversations. - o In the learning sites and outside, it can be observed in how attentively teacher and the learners listen to each other.

-- Respect can be observed in the way disagreements and irritations are handled as aspect of human nature. - o It is observed in the care that teachers take to attend to learners' need for and rest when the learners work in school after school hours. - It is exhibited in the care shown for the learner's safety in school premise from dangers of dilapidated school buildings. - o Its absence is observed when learner's fatigue is not recognized and when adequate rest is not provided to learners in the race of 'completing the course'. - O Its absence is also observed when learners are asked to do tasks not related to school or their development such as when they are made to attend functions merely to show a full audience.
+- It can be observed in the ease with which all types of learners irrespective of physical disabilities, colour of skin and general physical appearance are accepted. - It can be observed in the conversation between learners and between learners and teachers in the tone of the speech, the words used, the manner of addressing and the non-verbal behaviour accompanying in these conversations. - In the learning sites and outside, it can be observed in how attentively teacher and the learners listen to each other. - Respect can be observed in the way disagreements and irritations are handled as aspect of human nature. - It is observed in the care that teachers take to attend to learners' need for food and rest when the learners work in school after school hours. - It is exhibited in the care shown for the learner's safety in school premise from dangers of dilapidated school buildings. - Its absence is observed when learner's fatigue is not recognized and when adequate rest is not provided to learners in the race of 'completing the course'. - Its absence is also observed when learners are asked to do tasks not related to school or their development such as when they are made to attend functions merely to show a full audience.